matias-ceau/scripts/docs/scripts/pdfopener.sh.md

 #### Overview

-The `pdfopener.sh` script provides a simple way to open PDF files located in the user's home directory.
-It utilizes `find` to search for files with the `.pdf` extension, and presents those files in a menu using `dmenu`.
-Once a user selects a file, it opens in Evince, the GNOME document viewer.
-This allows for quick access to PDF documents without needing to navigate through a file manager.
+The `pdfopener.sh` script is a shell script designed for quick access to PDF files stored in the user's home directory.
+Upon execution, it searches for PDF files and presents them in a menu using `dmenu`, allowing the user to select a file.
+Once the user makes a selection, the script opens the chosen PDF file using `Evince`, a popular document viewer.

-The script functions as follows:
-1. It executes a `find` command to search for PDF files in the home directory.
-2. The output of the `find` command is filtered by `grep` to include only files with the `.pdf` extension.
-3. `dmenu` displays the list of found files, allowing the user to choose one.
-4. Finally, Evince is called with the selected file as an argument to open it for viewing.
+Internally, the script utilizes the `find` command to search for all PDF files, redirects any error output to `/dev/null` to avoid cluttering the terminal with error messages, and filters the results through `grep` to match files ending with `.pdf`.
+It then limits the displayed list to a manageable number of entries (30) to enhance usability.

 ---